Cloud Computing Statistics (How Many Companies Use Cloud Computing?)

 16. Malware leads in sources of security attacks

-A survey found that 56% of respondents said the malware is the leading cause of security attacks.
-In second place is ransomware (53%) and in third is phishing/whaling (40%).
-But many (29%) said “human error” was the top threat cause.
+A survey found that 56% of respondents said malware is the leading cause of security attacks.
+Ransomware is second (53%), and phishing/whaling is third (40%).
+However, many (29%) said “human error” was the top threat cause.

 As you see from the table above, there’s still a small percentage of those who have at least 81% of their sensitive data encrypted.